Do Typewritten Wills Have To Be Witnessed If They Are Notarized?

 This surprised her.
 Why was the notary’s official signature not sufficient to make the Will valid?
+She contacted me for a second opinion on whether typewritten wills required witnesses in addition to notarization.

-What Makes a Typewritten Will Valid?
+What Makes a Typewritten Will Valid in Texas?

 If a testator signs a typewritten Will in front of a notary, but two credible witnesses over the age of 14 do not sign in in the testator’s presence, it will not be valid.